Sensory Friendly Days

 For people on the autism spectrum or with other sensory-sensitive needs, some environments can be overwhelming.
 Loud noises and crowds can make spaces less accessible for those with sensory sensitivities.

-You can also find All Persons Trails at many of these sanctuaries.
+You can also find All Persons Trails in any season at many of the sanctuaries that participated in Sensory Friendly Days.
 These trails feature wide, flat, ADA-accessible paths connecting parking areas to the wilds of nature.

 We hope to host more Sensory Friendly Days in the future, so stay tuned!

 These programs were supported in part by grants from the Lincoln, Sudbury, Belmont, Arlington, Natick, Sherborn, Framingham, Boston, Topsfield, Norfolk, Wrentham, Plainville, Sharon, Norwood, Walpole, Canton, Milton, Plymouth, Kingston, Attleboro, North Attleboro, Marshfield, Duxbury, Westport, Dartmouth, Millbury, West Boylston, Fitchburg, and Wellfleet Cultural Councils, local agencies which are supported by the Mass Cultural Council, a state agency.